Originally published on February 21, 2017 (minor revisions to images)

 I think so yeah, that’s been the aim for the past few years from chatting with Adam Turkington about what’s trying to be done with the city centre.
 Belfast is in a great position for street art because the old murals are so well known throughout the world and the opportunity is there to take control of that identity and take it into the 21st century.
 With people like Adam, who are working at that, I think it is going to happen and I think it is happening already.
 I would say Belfast is one of the big European attractions for street art at the moment and it’s going to get better for sure.

 Do you think the recent demolition around North Street and Kent Street is going to set that back a bit?

-It could set it back in the short term for sure, because there’s a lot of wall space there and lots to paint, but its natural for cities to change and whenever you lose an area, usually another area will pop up.
-There are other spaces; they may not be as convenient and in such close proximity to the city centre, but there are still loads of places in the city that you could have a really great collection of murals in, so it’s whether we can make that happen as seamlessly as North/Kent Street.
+It could set it back in the short term for sure, because there’s a lot of wall space there and lots to paint, but its natural for big cities to change and whenever you lose an area, usually another area will pop up.
+There are other spaces; they may not be as convenient and in such close proximity to the city centre, but there are still loads of places in the city that you could have a really great collection mural, so its whether we can make that happen as seamlessly as North/Kent Street.

 What’s your favourite piece in Belfast?